Bonapartism

-Bonapartism (Bonapartisme) is the political ideology supervening from Napoleon Bonaparte and his followers and successors.
-The term, originated by Karl Marx, is used in the narrow sense to refer to people who hoped to restore the House of Bonaparte and its style of government.
+Bonapartism (Bonapartisme /fr/) is the political ideology supervening from Napoleon Bonaparte and his legacy.
+The term is used in the narrow sense to refer to people who hoped to restore the House of Bonaparte and its style of government.
 In this sense, a Bonapartiste was a person who either actively participated in or advocated for imperial political factions in 19th-century France.
 Although Bonapartism emerged in 1814 with the first fall of Napoleon, it only developed doctrinal clarity and cohesion by the 1840s.

 The term developed a broad definition used to mean political movements that advocate for an authoritarian centralised state, with a military strongman and charismatic leader with relatively traditionalist ideology.

 Beliefs

 Marxism and Leninism developed a vocabulary of political terms that included Bonapartism, derived from analysis of the career of Napoleon Bonaparte.
 Karl Marx, a student of Jacobinism and the French Revolution, was a contemporary critic of the Second Republic and the Second Empire.

 Noted political scientists and historians greatly differ on the definition and interpretation of Bonapartism.
 Sudhir Hazareesingh's book The Legend of Napoleon explores numerous interpretations of the term.